Kendal Museum

 Kendal Museum is a local museum in Kendal, Cumbria, on the edge of the Lake District in northwest England.
 It was founded in 1796 and includes collections of local archaeology, history, and geology, and a natural history collection from around the globe.
 The museum also features a changing programme of temporary exhibitions and displays, events, walks, and talks.
-The museum has a large natural history taxidermy collection, and features a stuffed polar bear and a model of a dodo.
+The museum has a large natural history taxidermy collection, including work from Henry Murray.
+It features a stuffed polar bear and a model of a dodo.

 The museum is open three days a week from Thursday to Saturday, with a charge of £5 (adults) and £2 (5-18's) for admission, with Under 5's going free.
 The opening hours are 9.30am to 4.45pm with last entry at 4pm.